-Robust, scientific evidence shows that titanium dioxide is safe and does not cause cancer.
+Robust, scientific evidence shows that titanium dioxide is safe.
 Here’s what you need to know.

 Current scientific evidence shows it safe to use products containing titanium dioxide: